-The winners will be announced in November in November.
+The winners will be announced on 28 November 2017.

 This summer the Edinburgh & South East Scotland City Region Deal confirmed that the UKs National Robotairum, a £35 million joint venture between Heriot-Watt University and the University of Edinburgh, will be the hub for robotics expertise.

 The funding for the new facility will substantially expand the current multi-disciplinary team of more than 100 researchers based in Edinburgh, driving forward the development of Robotics and Autonomous Systems technologies to benefit knowledge, companies and employment.